 Photo by Uncornered Market

-This route can be hiked as a loop from the village of Sary-Mogol in the Alay Valley, which is served by regular public transport from Osh.
+Getting there: This route can be hiked as a loop from the village of Sary-Mogol in the Alay Valley, which is served by regular public transport from Osh.
 If you’re entering Kyrgyzstan from Tajikistan or China, it’s also possible to change buses in Sary-Tash to head further into the Alay instead of having to backtrack later from Osh.
 More Information For more information on USAID BGI’s trail marking and mapping initiative or to learn where you can purchase copies of Kyrgyzstan trekking maps, see this post on Asia Hikes.
 Another traveler who spent quite a bit of time in Kyrgyzstan recently contributed one of his favorite hikes in the country to this article.
 John Griffin, an American who now resides in Osh, told us about a very interesting hike near this southern city:

 We always love to hear from you so if you have any questions concerning hiking in Kyrgyzstan or if you think there’s another hike we should add to this list, get in touch with us or let us know in the comments below!